 “Go shopping for designer brands at Waikele Premium Outlets which stocks Calvin Klein, Coach, Michael Kors and Saks 5th Avenue.
 If you go after Thanksgiving it's crazy busy but you’ll find some amazing deals – it’s just like Australia’s Boxing Day sales.”

 “There are so many beautiful beaches on Oahu but my pick is Lanikai Beach.
-It’s on the west side of the island, about 40 minutes from Waikiki, and more of a locals’ spot, with public beach access paths between homes.
+It’s on the east side of the island, about 40 minutes from Waikiki, and more of a locals’ spot, with public beach access paths between homes.

 “It’s great for swimming as it’s pretty calm - you can just float around.
 A little further down, Kailua Beach is a beautiful stretch of beach in a charming town that reminds me of Byron Bay before it became really big.